 Any changes in University programs and/or requirements become effective when a new catalogue is published.
 In such instances a student is permitted to graduate under the catalogue provisions at the time of enrolment.
-If a student changes program or withdraws and later re-enrols, the requirements at the time of change or reenrolment will be those which the student must meet.
+If a student withdraws and later re-enrols, the requirements at the time of change or re-enrolment will be those which the student must meet.